Four Ways to Help Protect Your Home from a Hurricane

 On a windy day, you might have a few potted plants tip over-but imagine what could happen if hurricane-force winds hit.
 These heavy items could potentially whip through the air during a storm and break windows as well as damage other exterior features of your home.
 It's important to secure all of the outdoor items you might have around the exterior of your home, from playground sets to grills and patio furniture.
 Be sure to tie these items down (or break them down, if necessary) before the gusts of wind arrive.
 If they're valuable enough, consider bringing them inside, DiClerico advises, as just a few inches of moving flood waters can easily sweep contents off your lawn.

 If you are able to, try and replace the gravel and rock around any landscaped areas in the yard with shredded bark.
 Because this material is much lighter, it's less likely to cause as much damage in the storm, according to the Insurance Information Institute.
-It is also smart to trim large branches at risk for breaking or falling on your home or vehicle.

 It's not just the exterior entryways you'll want to keep shut and sealed up before a hurricane.
 The Insurance Institute for Business & Home Safety suggests keeping interior doors closed too to help minimize damage.
 In the event that an exterior window or door breaks, the home will begin filling up with air increasing the force pushing up on your roof-and the chance it detaches.
 According to the institute's test study of a 1,400-square-foot single-story home, closing interior doors reduced the extra force on the roof by 30 percent.